Why motivation isn’t enough

 and it creates a small positive feeling

 These elements reduce friction and help behaviors become more automatic.
-The goal isn’t to force ourselves to care more, but to choose something we genuinely want to do and then make that behavior easier to begin.
+The goal isn’t to force ourselves to care more, but to choose something we genuinely want to do and then make that behavior easier to begin and repeat.

 1) Use cues or anchors